-International Day of Peace is on Sept.
-21st and we are already busy in the planning stages of planning an exciting week for the International Day of Peace.
-In addition, we are planning fun activities for the Eastown Street Fair, which is the official kick-off of the Peace Festival.
+Every year, International Day of Peace is on Sept.
+21st and we are already busy planning our events for the next exciting year of the International Day of Peace.

 We hope this will create a model for other schools within our community, and we look forward to offering support to groups that want to host their own Peace Festival.
 We hope to develop more concrete materials and a process that will make it easier to have Peace Festivals all over our community.

-Interested in learning more about our current Peace Festival work, or want to host one in your neighborhood?
-Please contact us for more information.
+Interested in learning more about how Peace Festival works or want to host one in your neighborhood?
+Please call 616-454-1642 for more information.